u-blox/ubxlib/wifi/README.md

 * Wi-Fi UDP sockets has some limitations (also documented in [u_wifi_sock.h](api/u_wifi_sock.h)):
    - Each UDP socket can only be used for communicating with a *single* remote peer.
    - Before using `uWifiSockReceiveFrom()` either `uWifiSockSendTo()` or `uWifiSockConnect()` must have been called
+* For using MQTT client over Wi-Fi connection the recommendation is to use the [common/mqtt_client](/common/mqtt_client) API

 # Usage
 The [api](api) directory contains the files that define the Wi-Fi APIs, each API function documented in its header file.
 In the [src](src) directory you will find the implementation of the APIs and in the [test](test) directory the tests for the APIs that can be run on any platform.